jarobinson-121/CS260-Startup/notes.md

     classes
         * there are classes.
-        * static in front of the class means that the static applies to the class
+        * static in front of the class means that the static applies to the class json
+        * A way to share/transfer data
+        * can't have a function attached to the object you're trying to pass
+            * specifically, it can't stringify the function, so it will delete it
+        * If something can be turned into a string and taken back from being a string, it can be sent.
+        * Many API calls use json files to return data
+        *
+    Document
+        * Keyword for top node of the DOM